 Dental negligence compensation claims are made up of several sums.
 These are awarded for the actual injury sustained, as well as their wider impact on you.
 For example, if you required further treatment to correct the harm caused and have had to pay for this, you can claim the costs of doing so.

-First of all, victims of an accident or injury which was not their fault can claim general damages: The general damages part of a personal injury claim is the compensation that is directly awarded for the injury itself, and the resulting medical problems, as well as pain and suffering that it causes.
+First of all, victims of an accident or injury which was not their fault can claim general damages: The general damages part of a personal injury claim is the compensation that is directly awarded for the injury itself, and the resulting medical problems, as well as pain and suffering and the loss of amenity that it causes.

 Victims of medical negligence can also claim special damages.
 The special damages part of a personal injury claim is compensation paid out for non-physical things that were lost as a result of the injury.
 For example, if the victim has to cancel a longed-for holiday which they have already booked and paid for as a result of their injuries, they can claim back the cost as part of their awarded special damages.
 Special damages are also often paid to compensate the victim for any expenses they endured as a result of their injuries.